learn-co-curriculum/phase-1-object-oriented-methods-lab/README.md

 # Object Methods in JS Lab

-## Objectives
+## Learning Goals

-* Create constructor functions
+- Create constructor functions
-* Add methods to a constructor function
+- Add methods to a constructor function
-* Create objects from a constructor function
+- Create objects from a constructor function

 ## Instructions